Šeteniai

 Šeteniai is the birthplace of the Polish poet Czesław Miłosz.
 The Czesław Miłosz Cultural Center with an exhibition dedicated to Miłosz was opened on June 12, 1999.
-The center is located in the former barn of the manor where Miłosz was born.
-The center is used for cultural activities, conferences, and meetings.
+The Cultural Center is located in the former barn of the manor where Miłosz was born.
+The Cultural Center is used for cultural activities, conferences, and meetings.
 It is surrounded by a park showcasing wood carvings by international artists.

+Šeteniai is also the birthplace of Juozas Urbšys, a prominent interwar Lithuanian diplomat and the last Minister of Foreign Affairs in independent interwar Lithuania.

 History

 The Šeteniai Manor was likely established in the early 18th century.
 At the end of the 19th century there were 2 folwarks in Šeteniai, one was a property of the Siručiai (owners of the Sirutiškis manor), another was a property of the Kognovickiai (the Lančiūnava manor).
 Buildings of the former manor were destroyed in the 1950s.